okeshawarz/prospectus/draft5.md

-metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is metropolitan-area fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects.
-T_{ijy} is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.The null hypothesis is that the presence of rent controls do not have a significantly different effect on the outcome variables in $y_{ijy} in the treatment group vs. the control group.
-The alternative hypothesis is that
+metropolitan area $i$, and year $y$, $y_{iy}$ is a vector of the outcome variables [total housing stock, total rental units, median rent, length of rental tenure], $\alpha$ is metropolitan-area fixed effects, $\delta$ is housing unit fixed effects, and $\epsilon$ is year fixed effects. $T_{ijy}$ is a dummy variable that takes the value 1 if the zone was subject to rent control during year *y* and 0 otherwise.
+The null hypothesis is that the presence of rent controls do not have a significantly different effect on the outcome variables in $y_{ijy}$ in the treatment group vs. the control group.
+The alternative hypothesis is that, in the years following the imposition of rent controls, there will be a significant divergence in some or all of the outcome variables $y$.

+In this case, both the sign of the coefficient and its magnitude are important-- I am interested in *how much* rent regulation policies might affect rents and the housing stock-- it may be that the effects are negligible.
+Thus, the biasness of the estimation is important.

+### Specification 2

+In this specification, I employ a specification that accounts for heterogeneity across rent regulation regimes.
+There are three major sources of variation:

+1. *Variation in rent caps.* The amount of allowed rent growth varies from city to city.
+If the allowable rent increase is higher than the actual rent increase, then the rent regulation has no salience (though this does not necessarily mean that rent control has no effect on the housing supply).

+2. *Vacancy decontrol.* Vacancy decontrol provisions allow for adjustment of rents to the market rate after a vacancy. @diamond2018 saw this as incentivizing *de facto* and *de jure* evictions by landlords in San Francisco, and @gilderbloom2007 saw this as a primary factor leading to the ineffectiveness of rent controls in New Jersey.

+3. *Rental Conversions.* Different policies have different rules regarding e.g. condo conversions.
+Depending on the relative ease of converting a controlled unit to a non-controlled unit, landlords might respond to an implementation of rent control by converting their housing units to those of an uncontrolled type.

+To examine the effects of rent control type, I estimate a modified version of specification 1 considering only the :

+$$ y_{ijy} = \alpha_{jy} + \Beta_1 T_{ijy} + \Beta_2 gap_{ijy} + \Beta_3 D_{ijy}
++Beta_4 C_{ijy} + \epsilon_{ijy}$$

+where $gap$ is the difference between allowed rent growth and actual rent growth, $D$ is a dummy variable indicating the presence of vacancy decontrol, and $C$ is the number of net rental conversions in that zone.

 \newpage